Idered/esuna/_posts/2013-03-25-framework.md

 </div>
 </div>

-`.group`
-: Basic class, its optional - allows to hide text overflow.

 `.group--horizontal`
 : Throws list into horizontal mode.
 You can change width of elements using <a href="#row">row</a>.

 `.group--vertical`
 : Throws list into vertical mode.

-`.group--full`
-: Group fit parent width.

 ### Media object {#object-media-object}

-You can use this object in many cases, e.g. separate user avatar from comment text, separate post data from post content, etc.
+You can use this object in many cases, e.g. separate user avatar from comment text, separate post date from post content, etc.

 Please see this [article](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code) for more info about this object.